fable-community/fable-pack-example/README.md

 Check `manifest.json` file in this repo for all the details about the data that a character can have like `name`, `images`, `description`, `externalLinks`.

+### Conflicts

-You characters conflicts with some other pack's characters but you don't want to straight out remove the other pack?
+You characters conflict with another pack's characters but you don't want to replace the other pack?
 Adding the conflicted character ids under `characters.conflicts` like so, will disable those specific characters while leaving the pack itself and its other content functional.

 ```json
 "characters": {